alexisrolland/ComfyUI-Blender/README.md

 [![ComfyUI Registry](https://img.shields.io/badge/comfyui-registry-grey?labelColor=blue)](https://registry.comfy.org/nodes/comfyui-blender)
 [![Latest Release](https://img.shields.io/github/v/release/alexisrolland/ComfyUI-Blender)](https://github.com/alexisrolland/ComfyUI-Blender/releases/latest)

 This respository contains both custom nodes to be installed on the ComfyUI server and the Blender add-on to send workflows to the ComfyUI server.
+They can be used as follow:

 * Create a workflow in ComfyUI **with the Blender nodes**.
 * Export the workflow **in API format**.